Counseling, Therapy, and Psychology: What's the Difference?

 Careers in Counseling

-• Substance Use Counselor: Substance use counselors provide advice and support in helping clients with substance misuse disorders.
+• Substance Use Counselor: Substance use counselors provide advice and support in helping clients with substance use disorders.
 These professionals are in demand in many communities, especially as a result of the opioid crisis.
-Substance use counselors work with clients and may also collaborate with family and friends to help the client.
+Substance use counselors work with clients and may collaborate with family and friends to help the client.

 • Licensed Mental Health Counselor: Licensed mental health counselors provide counseling and advice for people who want to address a mental health issue.
-They may help clients with processing a particular event or address a longer-standing condition.
+They may help clients process a particular event or address a longer-standing condition.
 Some mental health counselors specialize in specific issues, such as phobias, grief and loss, or anxiety.

 • Behavioral Counselor: Behavioral counselors help clients address specific behaviors, such as addictions, impulsive behavior, or behaviors associated with autism spectrum disorders.
-They may help clients identify triggers for certain behaviors, or how to substitute another behavior for a maladaptive one.
+They may help clients identify triggers for certain behaviors or how to substitute another behavior for a maladaptive one.

 Careers in Therapy